 In Wisconsin, firearms are the second leading cause of teen deaths in Wisconsin.
-In Wisconsin an average of 69 children and teens die by guns every year; 33% of these deaths are suicides and 61% are homicides.
+In Wisconsin an average of 69 children and teens die by guns every year; 33% of these deaths are suicides

+- 58 and 61% are homicides. - 59 60

 According to an analysis by Everytown for Gun Safety, gun violence on K-12 school grounds rose by 31 percent in the 2023-2024 school year in the U.S., the second-highest number of incidents since Everytown began tracking gun violence at schools more than a decade ago.
 In a 2019 report, the U.S. Secret Service found that 76% of school shooters acquired their firearm(s) from the home of a parent or close relative.
 This same report found that in 100% of targeted school gun violence incidents, there were warning signs that caused others to be concerned.
-Even in the absence of death or injury, exposure to gun violence has an impact on the psychological and mental well-being of young people and affects their school performance, relationships, and health, among other factors.
+Even in the absence of death or injury, exposure to gun violence has an impact on the psychological and mental well-being of young people and affects their school performance,

-Our community confronted this painful reality on the morning of December 16, 2024, when a school shooting occurred at Abundant Life Christian School in Madison that took the lives of three people, including the teenage shooter, and seriously wounded numerous others.
-Affected children, families, teachers, school staff, and our entire Dane County community will live with this trauma forever.
-We must not let it happen again.

-Women who experience domestic abuse are five times more likely to be killed by their abuser if the abuser has access to a firearm.
-In Wisconsin, firearms are the most common means of domestic violence homicides.
-Firearms are used to commit more than three in five of all intimate partner homicides in the United States, and women are the victims in more than three in four intimate partner homicides with a gun.

-In Wisconsin each year, an average of 477 people die by gun suicides and 36 are wounded by gun suicide attempts.
-From 2014 to 2023, the rate of gun suicide in Wisconsin increased 38% and gun homicide increased 93% from 2014 to 2023, compared to a 21% increase and 57% increase nationwide, respectively.
-In Dane County, on average, 4 out of 5 (80%) people who die from guns die by suicide.

-U.S. military veterans are three times more likely to die by gun suicide than non-veterans.
-From 2002-2021, nearly 87,000 U.S. veterans died by gun suicide in the U.S. This is 16 times the number of service members killed in hostile action during that same time period.

-The State of Wisconsin has not enacted or repealed major gun safety policies since 2019, despite mounting incidents of gun violence and significant public pressure to enact commonsense protective laws.
-Since 2019, Republicans in the Wisconsin Legislature have blocked efforts to improve gun safety, such as universal background checks and extreme risk protection order laws.

-In states where elected officials have taken action to pass gun safety laws, fewer people die by gun violence.
-In their 2025 ranking, Everytown for Gun Safety characterizes Wisconsin as "Missing Key Laws" compared to other states that have enacted mandatory universal background checks for all firearm purchases and extreme risk protective orders (ERPOs).
+- relationships, and health, among other factors. - 69 Dane County has experienced numerous gun-related incidents over recent years.
+Victims, - family members, and communities are deeply impacted by the trauma of gun-related deaths. - 71 We must stop this endless cycle of trauma and preventable loss of life. - 72 Women who experience domestic abuse are five times more likely to be killed by their abuser if - the abuser has access to a firearm.
+In Wisconsin, firearms are the most common means of - 74 domestic violence homicides.
+Firearms are used to commit more than three in five of all intimate - partner homicides in the United States, and women are the victims in more than three in four - 76 intimate partner homicides with a gun. - 77 - In Wisconsin each year, an average of 477 people die by gun suicides and 36 are wounded by - 79 gun suicide attempts.
+From 2014 to 2023, the rate of gun suicide in Wisconsin - 80 increased 38% and gun homicide increased 93% from 2014 to 2023, compared to - a 21% increase and 57% increase nationwide, respectively.
+In Dane County, on average, 4 out of 5 (80%) people who die from guns die by suicide. - 83 - U.S. military veterans are three times more likely to die by gun suicide than non-veterans.
+From 2002-2021, nearly 87,000 U.S. veterans died by gun suicide in the U.S. This is 16 times the number of service members killed in hostile action during that same time period. - 87 - 88 The State of Wisconsin has not enacted or repealed major gun safety policies since 2019, - 89 despite mounting incidents of gun violence and significant public pressure to enact - 20 commonsense protective laws.
+Since 2019, Republicans in the Wisconsin Legislature have - blocked efforts to improve gun safety, such as universal background checks and extreme risk protection order laws. - 93 - In states where elected officials have taken action to pass gun safety laws, fewer people die by - 95 gun violence.
+In their 2025 ranking, Everytown for Gun Safety characterizes Wisconsin as - 96 "Missing Key Laws" compared to other states that have enacted mandatory universal - 97 background checks for all firearm purchases and extreme risk protective orders (ERPOs). - 98 Wisconsin ranks below neighboring Minnesota, which has 8.9 gun deaths compared to

-Wisconsin ranks below neighboring Minnesota, which has 8.9 gun deaths compared to Wisconsin's 12.7 gun deaths per 100,000 residents.
-The state also ranks below Florida, which has passed a statewide ERPO law.
+99 Wisconsin's 12.7 gun deaths per 100,000 residents.
+The state also ranks below Florida, which 100 has passed a statewide ERPO law.